 Note: Death due to hepatitis E infection is considered to be a clinical worsening.
 Liver transplantation necessitated by hepatitis E infection is considered to be a clinical worsening.

-- (5) having human immunodeficiency virus infection at the time of clinical worsening; - (6) having chemotherapy for cancer at the time of clinical worsening; - (7) inability to obtain appropriate clinical management for hepatitis E infection before clinical worsening.
+- (5) having chemotherapy for cancer at the time of clinical worsening; - (6) inability to obtain appropriate clinical management for hepatitis E infection before clinical worsening.

 10 Relationship to service